Some Chesapeake Bay states fighting EPA clean water rule rollback

 But the following week, the EPA revoked a rule that seemingly contradicts this stance.
 On Sept.
 17, the EPA moved to take away California’s authority to set its own emission standards, which 13 other states, including Maryland, follow.

-“We embrace federalism and the role of the states, but federalism does not mean that one state can dictate standards for the nation,” he said.

-The Trump Administration has scaled back more than 50 environmental regulations since the president took office, according to The New York Times.
-Dozens more rollbacks are in the works.
+The Trump Administration has scaled back more than 50 regulations since the president took office, according to The New York Times.
+More rollbacks are in the works.

-The EPA is considering a change to Section 401 of the Clean Water Act, a provision that allows individual states to block construction of interstate projects like pipelines or dams that damage water quality.
-Maryland has opposed construction of the Potomac Pipeline, which would bring natural gas to West Virginia from Pennsylvania and cross through Maryland public land.

-Environmentalists say the proposed adjustment, which is under a public comment period, limits the time states have to assess projects for potential impacts.